geoschem/GCHP/docs/source/step-by-step/satellite-overpass.rst

 .. note::
-   1D output is only valid for instantaneous sampling.
+   1D output only works for instantaneous sampling.

+   The :literal:`frequency` attribute is ignored when :literal:`track_file` is used.

 Creating a satellite track file